alexandertrefz/essence/packages/standard-library/README.md

   a Namespace over that List — `IntegerList`, `RationalList` or `NumberList` by the item Type — delegating to the static.
-A List proven non-empty reaches the narrowed Namespace beside it, where `average`, `lowestNumber` and `greatestNumber` answer a number rather than an Optional.
+A List proven non-empty reaches the narrowed Namespace beside it, where `average`, `lowestNumber` and `highestNumber` answer a number rather than an Optional.
 - **A Method that can answer empty offers a `defaultingTo:` entry** — beside every entry answering an `Optional` stands one taking the fallback and answering the bare Type: `list::firstItem(defaultingTo 0)`,